-- Children aged 6 months to 5 years
+- Children aged 6 months to less than 5 years

 - Aboriginal and Torres Strait Islander people aged 6 months and over